DAUGHTERS of the CROSSLANDS

 1

 Her day had been long and exhausting.
-Out in the lambing shed since well before dawn, she’d struggled to help two of her favorite ewes manage their labors and proved helpless while a third passed away just after giving birth.
-Three others agonized for hours before pushing out a collection of tiny, sickly lambs.
+Out in the lambing shed since well before dawn, she’d struggled to help two of her favorite ewes manage their labors, and proved helpless while a third passed away immediately after giving birth.
+Three others had agonized for hours before pushing out a collection of puny sickly lambs.
 So much worse than usual.
-A few had managed to stay alive, but most were born weak and feeble.
-It had taken everything in Senya’s waning power just to keep them breathing.
-She’d sang.
+A few had managed to stay alive, but even those were born weak and feeble.
+It had taken everything in Senya’s waning power to keep them breathing.
+She’d sung.
 She’d nursed.
 She’d scooped sludge from mouths and struggled to clear tiny airways.
 Nothing had worked, not like it used to.

-Hockby had always been good to her, even when she’d first arrived at this remote settlement, worn out and guarded, nearly three years ago.
+Hockby had been good to her though, even when she’d first arrived at this remote settlement, worn out and guarded, nearly three years ago.
 He’d remained her friend ever since.
 Hockby was a good man.
-He always took her seriously, but some things were better left alone.
+He took her seriously, but some things were better left alone.

 The fire hissed and cracked.
 Senya finished her stew and ran the spoon along an empty edge to retrieve the last loose bits of meat.
 Stepping to a cupboard beside the table, she rinsed her bowl in a bucket and wiped it clean.
 Set it back in the cupboard to dry.

 A loud knock at the door shattered the quiet.
 Stepping cautiously, Senya paused and listened.
 This was awfully late for visitors.
-Almost nobody came all the way out to visit her tiny house, nestled next to the stone sheepfold wall, and she preferred it that way.
+Almost nobody came all the way out to visit her in this cramped little house, nestled next to the stone sheepfold wall.
+She preferred it that way.
 This remote corner of a remote settlement gave her just the right kind of solitude.

 She listened.
-No footsteps creaked her timberframed porch.
+No footsteps creaked her timber porch.
 No sounds on the stony path beyond.
 She heard no voices, no movement outside.
 Nothing but a breeze in the trees.
-She slid open a narrow viewport in her door.
+She slid open a narrow viewport in the door.

-A tall woman in a long gray cloak stood just beyond the reach of lamplight, pure white and completely hairless—as if formed of the strange night mist itself.
+A tall woman in a long gray cloak stood at the edge of the lamplight, pure white and completely hairless—as if formed from the strange night mist itself.
 A chill ran down Senya’s spine.

 “Who are you?
 What do you want?”

 “I am sorry,” the visitor replied.
-Keen sapphire eyes glowed in the dim, holding dark almond pupils.
-Eyes of a cat, made for shadows.
+Keen sapphire eyes glowed in the dim, both pupils vertical black slits—eyes of a cat, made for shadows.
 “I realize my arrival is somewhat… un… orthodox…” She spoke slowly, as if rising from a deep sleep.
 “You are Senya, yes?”

 “I might be.”